José Abad Santos: Burial site

-Date of execution

-The date of his execution is often reported as May 7 or May 2.
-But the National Historical Commission of the Philippines (NHCP) ascertained May 1, 1942 using the Japanese war crime records found in the National Archives of the Philippines.

 Personal life

 On September 21, 1918, Abad Santos was married to Amanda Teopaco daughter of Pedro Teopaco member of the Malolos Congress and has five children José Jr. (born 1919), Luz (born 1920), Amanda (born 1921), Osmundo (born 1922) and Victoria (born 1924).
 A staunch Methodist, Abad Santos worshiped at Central United Methodist Church along T.M.
 Kalaw Street in Ermita, Manila (then known as the Central Methodist Episcopal Church).
 Abad Santos was a freemason and a member of the Upsilon Sigma Phi fraternity.
-He was a freemason and a member of the Upsilon Sigma Phi fraternity.